LogicalTrust/minerva_lib/README.md

     include ../../mk/minerva.mk

 TARGET - is a target name (could be any name).
-LOCAL_SRC - is a set of files that is additionally linked with the fuzzer (helper functions etc.)
+LOCAL_SRC - is a set of files that is additionally linked with the fuzzer (helper functions etc).

 Makefiles may also include LDFLAGS in order to link against other libraries (see target/openssl/Makefile):